How To Make a Beautiful Ciabatta (Bread Machine) +Video

 • What if you can’t find one?
 You can make a square container work, but you’ll have to get your well-greased hands into the sticky dough.

-• SILICONE BAKING MAT: A nonstick silicone mat is essential for making loaves with my “almost-no-touch” technique.
-If you don’t have a mat, try using parchment paper.
-But it may wrinkle up underneath the bread.
+• A nonstick silicone mat is key for my “almost-no-touch” technique.
+If you don’t have one, use parchment paper, though it may wrinkle under the bread.

 • If you are shaping the loaves on a floured countertop or a large cutting board, move the loaves to a cookie sheet with a floured hand.
 That dough is sticky, man.
 You can find yourself in a mess before you know it.

-• BENCH SCRAPER: This is a key part of my strategy to avoid touching the dough.
-Spray the scraper with olive oil.
-If it sticks to the dough, spray it with more oil or sprinkle it with a little flour.
+• To avoid touching the dough, spray the scraper with olive oil.
+If it sticks, add more oil or a sprinkle of flour.

-• WATER SPRAY BOTTLE: If you want a crispy crust, spray the crust before you put the loaves in the oven.
-Spray once or twice again in the next five minutes.
+• For a crispy crust, spray the loaves before baking and once or twice in the first five minutes.

 • Optional: Fill a pan with boiling water.
 Place it onto the bottom shelf of your oven before baking your Ciabatta.